 I have always found working at the Centre to be extremely stimulating and my aim as been the pursuit of excellence both as teacher and governor."

-I have been a governor for 8 years now, I first became a governor when my youngest child was in nursery.
+I have been a governor for approximately 12 years now, I first became a governor when my youngest child was in nursery.
 Both my children attended the nursery and I was keen to get involved and help out where I could.
 I am a speech and language therapist, and hope that my skills can contribute to the centre, whilst keeping me up to date with nursery education.

 I've been a Governor since March 2013 and was approached by Julie as my daughter was attending the Centre at the time.
 I wanted to be involved in my daughter's experience at the Centre, to understand the workings of early year’s education and to help maintain the excellence status.